Helena Deneke: Life

-Deneke was active within the Oxford Women Students' Society for Women's Suffrage (OWSSWS), established in 1911 with Hadow as President.
-Deneke and Hadow joined the 1913 Great Pilgrimage for women's suffrage, and Deneke served as OWSSWS Secretary in 1914-15.
+Deneke was active within the Oxford Women Students' Society for Women's Suffrage (OWSSWS), established in 1911 with Hadow as president.
+Deneke and Hadow joined the 1913 Great Pilgrimage for women's suffrage, and Deneke served as OWSSWS Secretary in 1914–15.

-In 1913 she moved to Lady Margaret Hall as bursar and German tutor.
-She and her sister, the pianist Margaret Deneke, lived in a house, Gunfield, next to the college.
+In 1913, she moved to Lady Margaret Hall as German tutor and bursar.
+She and her sister, the pianist Margaret Deneke, lived in a house, Gunfield, close to the college.
 The pair held highly regarded musical soirees at Gunfield, attended by guests including Albert Einstein and Albert Schweitzer.

 Deneke was Treasurer of the National Union of Women's Suffrage Societies until 1919, after which she threw her energies into establishing an Oxford Federation of Women's Institutes.
-In 1926 she was elected a Lady Margaret Hall fellow.
-Retiring from the college in 1938, she continued as lecturer to St Anne's College until 1942.
+In 1926, she was elected a Lady Margaret Hall fellow.
+Retiring from the college in 1938, she continued as a lecturer at St Anne's College until 1942.

-As a result of her WI activity, Deneke and Betty Norris of the Townswomen's Guild were invited to play a political role in reconstructing women's organizations in post-war Germany.
+As a result of her WI activity, Deneke and Betty Norris of the Townswomen's Guild were invited to play a political role in reconstructing women's organisations in post-war Germany.
 Deneke visited Germany seven times as a Visiting Expert in women's affairs, "making contact with nearly all German women of importance in German life".
 Their report, published in 1947, emphasised Deneke's hopes for Landfrauenvereine analogous to English WIs, and German women's immediate need for practical material aid rather than 'preaching' of democracy.

 Helena Deneke died in Oxfordshire on 26 September 1973.
+She was buried on 1 October 1973 at Wolvercote Cemetery in Oxford, next to her sister Margaret.
 Her manuscript memoirs and personal papers are held at Lady Margaret Hall.